aleph2c/miros/docs/source/recipes.rst

 Catch and Release in a State function
 """""""""""""""""""""""""""""""""""""

-The catch and release recipe is similar to the :ref:`hook<recipes-create-a-hook>` recipe in that you are using the search phase of the event processor algorithm to run your code.
+The catch and release recipe is similar to the hook recipe in that you are using the search phase of the event processor algorithm to run your code.

 Instead of hooking the code with an ``HANDLED`` response, your state method returns an ``UNHANDLED`` status.
 This causes the event processor, to query it